 Hardware

-Users would be very glad to discover that the card and cards can be accessed with no need to remove the battery at all.
+Users would be very glad to discover that the SIM card and microSD cards can be accessed with no need to remove the battery at all.
 Not many phones make it that convenient.

 It has 1GHz Qualcomm MSM8255 Snapdragon chip that gives more power to the users compared to Motorola Atrix and LG Optimus 2X that have use dual core systems on a chip.